FRRouting/frr/doc/developer/process-architecture.rst

 the conceptual names.
 When speaking of kernel threads, the term used will be "pthread" since FRR's kernel threading implementation is POSIX threads.

+..
+This should be broken into its document under :ref:`libfrr`
+.. _event-architecture:

 Event Architecture
 ------------------